Jeffsfine/pandas-challenge/README.md

 - Percent of passing reading
 - Overall passing

-And number of students correlates negatively in all measured aspects.
+And number of students correlates negatively with all measured aspects.